Wisconsin Boat Registration: Fees, Requirements & How to Register (2026)

 • Hull Identification Number (HIN) verification

-Title & Title Transfer
+Wisconsin Boat Title & Title Transfer

-Wisconsin requires a boat title for all registered motorized watercraft in wisconsin.
+Wisconsin requires a boat title for all registered motorized watercraft in Wisconsin.
 The title application fee is $5.00, and transfers cost $5.00.

 Title required: Yes — All registered motorized watercraft in Wisconsin